 “It doesn’t matter whether you are educated or not.
 Generally speaking, the people that work in the camp don’t really have a clue about why people are detained.
 Those detained aren’t arrested based on whether they’re good or bad.” – Mardan Abulizi, son of a Uyghur retired gynaecologist who was locked up inside a re-education camp in China

 For the past two weeks, we’ve been looking at the stories of Uyghurs and ethnic Kazakhs detained in China’s re-education centres.
-In our final report, our producer reports from Almaty, Kazakhstan on how intellectuals and professionals are being sent to these centres, despite hardly being in need of “vocational training”.
+In our final report in Almaty, Kazakhstan, we found out that intellectuals and professionals were also being sent to these centres, despite hardly being in need of “vocational training”.

 We speak to Xinjiang-born Guly who is currently living with her younger son.
 Her father, a retired senior teacher, was locked up inside a re-education camp in China.